petro-kushchak/homebridge-homepod-radio/README.md

 </span>

-### HomePod Mini Radio is a Homebridge plugin for streaming radio and audio files to the Homepod Mini.
+### HomePod Mini Radio is a Homebridge plugin for streaming radio urls and audio files to a Homepod Mini or an Apple TV.

 ## <!-- Thin separator line -->